jmadushanka6/Cart-Service/README.md

 ### Chain of Responsibility
 Rules run sequentially by priority.
 Each rule mutates an `EngineContext` and passes it to the next rule.

-### SOLID Architecture
-- SRP: Each rule does exactly one thing
-- OCP: New rules can be added without modifying the engine
-- ISP: All rules implement the same interface
-- DIP: The engine depends only on abstractions

 ---

 ## rules.json Structure